ARCO: ARCO Solar

 During the 1970s, the United States government and states such as California sought to encourage companies to invest in the development of low-pollution renewable energy sources.
 Oil companies such as BP, Shell, and ARCO began to look into photovoltaics.
 In 1977, ARCO purchased Chatsworth-based Solar Technology International, renamed it ARCO Solar, and moved it to Camarillo.
 In 1982, ARCO constructed the world's first photovoltaic central utility power plant, a 1-megawatt facility near Hesperia.
 Unfortunately for ARCO, the solar panel industry was costly and not very profitable, so it was looking for a buyer by 1989.
 It finally sold the company to the German company Siemens for $36 million in 1990.

 ARCO Chemical

 In 1987, ARCO Chemical Co. was spun off and taken public, with ARCO selling 19.9% to the public.
-Lyondell bought ARCO Chemical in 1998 for $5.6 billion including ARCO's entire 82.2% ownership stake.
+Lyondell Chemical Company (now LyondellBasell), bought ARCO Chemical in 1998 for $5.6 billion including ARCO's entire 82.2% ownership stake.

-Key figures included ARCO Chemical CEO Harold Sorgenti and ARCO Chemical CFO William Magee.